polesapart/timekpr-next/README.md

 * Timekpr-nExT is available in AUR (ArchLinux User Repository) for ArchLinux and Manjaro

+* packages for Fedora are available in johanh's copr repository

-* packages for Fedora 32+ and openSUSE Leap 15.2+ are provided as is, link below
+* packages for manual installation for Fedora 32+ and openSUSE Leap 15.2+ are provided as is

 </br>